losdame/serigne_dame_lo/README.md

 # 👋 Welcome to My GitHub Profile!

+**Economist**, **Quantitative Analyst**, **Statistician**, **Data Scientist**

 ## About Me

-I am an experienced **Economist**, **Quantitative Analyst**, **Statistician**, and **Data Scientist** with a strong foundation in data analysis, machine learning, and advanced statistical modeling.
-My expertise includes Python, TensorFlow, Power BI, SQL, and more.
-I am passionate about leveraging data to drive impactful insights and solutions.
+Versatile individual with experience in exploratory data analysis, data visualization, hypothesis testing, logistic regression, and machine learning models like Naive Bayes and decision trees.
+Excellent understanding and proficiency of platforms for effective data analysis, cleaning, and visualization, including spreadsheets, Python, TensorFlow, Power BI, Tableau, SQL.
+Strong communication, organizational, and analytical skills.
+Recently completed the Google Advanced Data Analytics Certificate—a rigorous, hands-on program that covers the entire scope of the data analysis and data modeling process.

 ## 🔧 Skills